 Georgina Preston (b.
 1996) is a British documentary, portrait, fashion and lifestyle photographer.
 She is best known for her enigmatic portraits of people in subcultures, with an atmospheric aesthetic and a natural way of capturing a moment in time.
-Her subtle interaction with her subjects leads to genuine depictions in a relaxed environment.
+Her subtle interaction with her subjects leads to genuine depictions of authentic life.
 She studied Photography BA (Hons) at the University of West England.

-Georgina has worked on many commercial equestrian commissions for brands such as Derby House, Smart Grooming, Ri Dry, PC Racewear and Rideaway.
-Her private client commissions include Ascot Racecourse, Whatcombe Racing, Barnes Thompson, Rose Cameron Rides, the Virginia Gold Cup and Great Meadow Foundation, as well as numerous private portrait commissions in the Toronto and Montreal in Canada and Virginia, US.
+Georgina has worked on many commercial equestrian commissions for brands such as Toggi, Racesafe, Derby House, Smart Grooming, Ri Dry, PC Racewear and Rideaway.
+Her private client commissions include Ascot Racecourse, Whatcombe Racing, Barnes Thompson, Trainer Magazine, Rose Cameron Rides, the Virginia Gold Cup and Great Meadow Foundation, as well as numerous private portrait commissions in the Toronto and Montreal in Canada and Virginia, US.

 Her understanding of rural life, combined with her distinctive style makes her a popular choice with publications such as Fieldsports Journal, Country Life and The Field.
-The Telegraph, food critic William Sitwell, Estella Top 100 pub and The Cotley Inn use her for food and lifestyle photography and she shoots interiors for Lindsay Cuthill at the The Blue Book Agency.
+The Telegraph, food critic William Sitwell and award winning pub The Cotley Inn use her for food and lifestyle photography and she shoots interiors for Lindsay Cuthill at the The Blue Book Agency.

-A confirmed adrenalin addict, in her spare time she is often to be found in the winter on the hunting field, rather than photographing it riding sidesaddle, on a horse of dubious heritage.
+In her spare time she is often to be found in the winter on the hunting field, rather than photographing it riding sidesaddle, on a horse of dubious heritage.
 In the summer she is tinkering with her gypsy wagon, walking her lurcher or scouring vintage shops and antique markets for props and styling inspiration.
 Her best friends would describe her as ‘mischievous, direct and incredibly talented’.